 I even seriously considered giving up and going back to how I was eating before, such was my embarrassment.
 Thankfully, things began to calm down and now I actually have fewer issues with bad smells as my body is generally cleaner and better equipped to process the food I eat quickly and efficiently.

-Another thing that can help with the new vegan poop smell dilemma is probiotics.
+Another thing that can help with the new vegan poop smell dilemma is to begin a plant-based probiotics program.
 Improving your gut flora will help your body adjust to your new way of eating and can also help lessen your cravings for certain foodstuffs, especially those with high sugar content.
+(4)

 The thing to remember is if your smell changes dramatically for the worse, without any other changes occurring (such as switching diets), and remains this way for longer than a few days, a trip to your doctor is probably wise.
 Same rule applies for the frequency of your bowel movements too.